ckstash/emg/README.md

 # Eulerian Melody Generator

-**emg** is a Python library for generating algorithmic melodies using **Eulerian paths** in **De Bruijn graphs**.
+**emg** is a Python library for generating algorithmic melodies using **Eulerian paths** with **De Bruijn graphs**.
 It can visualize the generated graph, compose a melody in MIDI, and export it as an MP3 using a SoundFont.
 MuseScore has a number of SoundFont files (e.g., *TimGM6mb.sf2*) that can be downloaded [here](https://musescore.org/en/handbook/3/soundfonts-and-sfz-files).

+---

-## Features
+## ✨ Features

 - Generate **k‑mers** over a chosen musical scale
 - Build and visualize **De Bruijn graphs**